Austin Allegro: Design

 Early Allegro models featured a "quartic" steering wheel, which was rectangular with rounded sides.
 This was touted as allowing extra room between the base of the steering wheel and the driver's legs.
-The quartic wheel did not take off, and was dropped in 1974 when the SS model was replaced by the HL.
+The quartic steering wheel was unpopular, and was dropped in 1974 when the SS model was replaced by the HL.
 The VP 1500 was never introduced with one, despite it being featured in the owner's manual.
 Despite this feature only having appeared on certain models for a limited time, the Allegro has always been associated with the criticism that it "had a square steering wheel".
 It could now be seen as being ahead of its time as today many cars have squared off lower section steering wheels and some Formula 1 cars have square steering wheels.
-Some other BL cars from this period were fitted with a semi Quartic steering wheel, such as the Rover SD1.
+Some other BL cars from this period were fitted with a semi-quartic steering wheel, such as the Rover SD1.

-In April 1975, a 3-door estate car version was added to the range.
+In April 1975 a three-door estate car version was added to the range.
 Allegros were now coming off the production line with the same conventional steering wheel as the Morris Marina, although the company waited till early June 1975 to announce, rather quietly, the demise of the Allegro's quartic steering wheel, presumably to give time for older cars to emerge from the sales and distribution network.
-Similar to the 2-door saloon, the Allegro estate had a coachline and also featured a rear wash-wipe.
+Similar to the two-door saloon, the Allegro estate had a coachline and also featured a rear wash-wipe.
 The spare wheel was housed under the rear load floor area.
 It was only in production for about 100 days before the arrival of the Series 2 model, making Series I Allegro estate rarer than most other models in the range.

 There was a similar situation in New Zealand, where the New Zealand Motor Corporation, which at the time had CKD kit assembly plants in Newmarket and Panmure, Auckland, and Petone, Wellington, began Allegro assembly in 1975 with the circular steering wheel.
-Only a few hundred 'Mark Ones', among the first locally-built car models to have a factory-fitted heated rear window,were built before the 'Mark Two' was launched.
+Only a few hundred 'Mark Ones', among the first locally-built car models to have a factory-fitted heated rear window, were built before the 'Mark Two' was launched.
 Most Allegros sold in New Zealand had the 1300 cc A-series OHV engine and four-speed manual gearbox.
 Later, the 1.5-litre OHC engine was offered with a four-speed automatic 'box, but this was eventually dropped.
 NZMC, moving away from UK-sourced cars to models from its Honda franchise (it began Civic assembly in 1976, with the Accord following in 1978), later rationalised Allegro output to offer just two paint colours, metallic brown or solid dark blue, with a cream vinyl roof and brown interior trim.
 One batch of 48 'Mark Three' CKD kits was shipped from England after NZMC had decided to drop the Allegro in 1980, and these were assembled and sold, also in brown or cream; these rare cars have four round headlights rather than two square units, and different tail lights, plus a restyled dashboard.